 Law enforcement randomly boards vessels to give breath tests.
 They this without probable cause.

 Complete prohibition of alcohol drinking or possession occurs three times a year.
 And it’s in specified areas.
 Those times are Memorial Day, Independence Day, and Labor Day.
 The prohibition areas are Kaneohe Bay in Oahu and the Ahu O Laka Safety Zone.

 To be sure, judges have wide discretion about penalties for OUI under Hawaiian alcohol laws.
 Any OUI conviction becomes part of the offender’s vehicular driving record.

 IV.
 Hawaii Alcohol Laws: Get Legal Advice

 Some Hawaii alcohol laws can be hard to understand.
-This is also true of other states.
+As in other states.
 Laws can change.
 Their interpretation can change.
 They may conflict.
-Law is complex.
 Lawyers study it for years.

 So never rely on this site.
 Nor any other site.
 And beware.
 Friends my give advice.
 Colleagues may give opinions.
 Neighbors may give ideas.
 Family may give theories.
 They want to help.
 They can’t.
 Smile and thank them.
 Then ignore what they say.

 Also, alcohol attitudes and practices vary greatly from county to county.
 Therefore, it’s wise to select a lawyer very familiar with the county in question.

-Note: Also, can you think any items that should be added?
-If so, please contact hansondj [at sign] potsdam [dot] edu/ In reality, reader feedback help improve this website.
-In a word, thank you for your help!
+Note.
+Can you think any item that should be added to Hawaii alcohol laws?
+If so, please contact hansondj [at sign] potsdam [dot] edu/.
+In fact, reader feedback help improve this website.
+And thank you for your help!